abhaybd/Influence/README.md

 The frontend is written in JS with React, and the backend is written in Java, running on Tomcat.

-The project is being hosted on AWS Elastic Beanstalk.

 ## Features